On measures derived from orbital integrals: Preliminaries

 \subsection{Orbital measures and the Harish-Chandra integral formula}

 Let $G$ be a compact, semisimple and connected Lie group with Lie algebra $\g$.
-The Killing form is the $\Ad$-invariant inner product in $\g$ and is denoted with $\langle\cdot,\cdot\rangle$, $\W$ is the Weyl group, $\e(w)$ is the sign of $w\in\W$, that is, $\e(w)=(-1)^{\vert w\vert} $ where $\vert w\vert$ is the number of reflections necessary to generate $w$.
+We endow $\g$ with an $\Ad$-invariant inner product that is unique up to normalization and denote it by $\langle\cdot,\cdot\rangle$, $\W$ is the Weyl group, $\e(w)$ is the sign of $w\in\W$, that is, $\e(w)=(-1)^{\vert w\vert} $ where $\vert w\vert$ is the number of reflections necessary to generate $w$.
 A compact Lie group admits a unique invariant probability measure called the Haar measure and the adjoint action induces a unique invariant probability measure $\nu_a$ on the orbits $\Or_a=\Ad_G(a)$ for $a\in \g$.
-In \cite{harish} Harish-Chandra proved a formula for orbital integrals in Lie algebras in the case of compact, connected and semi-simple Lie groups, see the expository article \cite{mcswiggen} and the references therein.
+In \cite{harish} Harish-Chandra proved a formula for orbital integrals in Lie algebras in the case of compact, connected and semisimple Lie groups, see the expository article \cite{mcswiggen} and the references therein.
 The orbital integral admits an expression as an exponential polynomial.
 It is usually written

 where $x$ and $y$ are in a Cartan algebra $\car_{\C}$ of $\g_{\C}$.
 The discriminant